demogorgonz/OpenGSMGateway/docs/source/docs/wiringsim800l-blue.md

 - SIM800L needs external power supply 5V/2A
 - This can be bypassed with capacitor 16V 2200uF and provide stability during Calls & SMS due to higher power draw.
+    - !!! danger "Soldering could be dangerous due to high heat 🔥 and fume exhausts 💨, so if unsure how to do it properly you could ask local repair shop to do it for you!"

 ## Capacitor Wiring